 Employee demand drives the flexible workplace

-As younger generations enter the workforce and technologies enable new ways of working, the workplace has to keep up.
+As younger generations enter the workforce and technologies enable new ways of working, the workplace has to keep up with digital adoption.
 As an employer, creating the right working environment and culture is an important aspect of managing employee experience.
 Keeping your people happy at work has an impact on talent retention, productivity and overall profit.

 Our research has shown that, apart from salary, flexible working is the most important consideration for people choosing a new job.
-Flexibility doesn’t just mean having the option to work from a coffee shop once or twice a week, although that is a part of it.
+Flexibility doesn’t just mean having the option of remote working from a coffee shop once or twice a week, although that is a part of it.
 It’s really about prioritising the individual.
 It’s understanding that the ideal working environment is not the same for everyone and adapting to accommodate that.

-With that in mind, what else do people want from their working arrangements?
+With that in mind, with the future of work, what else do people want from their working arrangements?
 They want the option of an office as well.

 26% of people we spoke to have said that they miss socialising with their colleagues.

 It’s likely this number is currently even higher, now that people have spent longer adjusting to the restrictions on movement caused by COVID-19.
-This desire for social interaction is given as a reason for why people who work flexibly like to spend approximately two days a week in the office.
+This desire for social interaction is given as a reason for why people with the option of flexible working like to spend approximately two days a week in the office.

 - Download the flexible future of work report